machacjan/todo-list-symfony/README.md

 # Todo List Symfony

-Simple todo list app written using Symfony framework in a Docker container based on Symfony Docker repository.
-This is a sample of my code style.
+Simple todo list app written using [Symfony](https://github.com/symfony/symfony) framework in a Docker container based on [Symfony Docker](https://github.com/dunglas/symfony-docker) repository.
+This repository was created as a showcase for my coding standards and best practices.

 ## Getting Started